 Debt Free College Series # 4 – FAFSA and Financial Aid

-FAFSA or the Free Application for Federal Student Aid can earn your student as much as $5920 in Pell Grant money from the Federal government.
-Plus the information from the FAFSA is used by most institutions of higher education for determining other types of financial aid.
+- FAFSA: The Free Application for Federal Student Aid is the form you fill out with your student to qualify to receive Federal Pell Grant money.
+The information on your FAFSA application is also used by most institutions of higher education to determine your eligibility for other types of financial aid.

-Note: Just to clarify where the money comes from.
+Note: Just to clarify the two terms.
 You don’t receive FAFSA money – You fill out the FAFSA and are awarded Pell Grant money.

 FAFSA Money Filing Deadline